-As previously reported, during fiscal 2008, we entered into employment agreements with our Chief Executive Officer and Chief Financial Officer.
-During the quarter ended December 31, 2008, we entered into employment agreements with our President of TeamStaff GS and with our President of TeamStaff Rx.
-The material terms and conditions of each of these employment agreements were summarized in greater detail in our Annual Report on Form 10-K for the fiscal year ended September 30, 2008 under the caption "Executive Compensation and Related Information - Employment Agreements with Other Executive Officers".
+As previously reported, during fiscal 2008 and the first quarter of fiscal 2009, we entered into employment agreements with each of our executive officers.
+The material terms and conditions of each of these employment agreements were summarized in greater detail in our Annual Report on Form 10-K for the fiscal year ended September 30, 2008 under the caption "Executive Compensation and Related Information".
 The summaries of each of the foregoing agreements are incorporated herein by reference.